StephanieChevalier/stephaniechevalier.github.io/_pages/more-info.md

 <span style="font-size:smaller;">**"A woman is human.
 She is not better, wiser, stronger, more intelligent, more creative, or more responsible than a man.
 Likewise, she is never less.
 Equality is a given.
 A woman is human."**
 Vera Nazarian</span>

+<span style="font-size:smaller;">**"The most exciting phrase to hear in science, the one that heralds new discoveries, is not 'Eureka!' but 'That's funny...'"**
+Isaac Asimov</span>

+To salute my (great) statistician colleagues:
 <span style="font-size:smaller;">**"To call in the statistician after the experiment is done may be no more than asking him to perform a post-mortem examination: he may be able to say what the experiment died of."**
 Ronald Fisher</span>